loomio/loomio_help/content/user_manual/threads/thread_admin/index.md

     parent: threads
 ---

-Administering your thread is primarily done from the page of the thread in question using the thread's drop-down menu options.
+Administering your thread is primarily done from the page of the thread in question using the thread options, a drop-down menu near the thread's Title.

 ![](thread_options.png)

 ## Deleting comments and threads
 You can delete your own comments at any time.
-If you're the coordinator of a group you can delete any thread—or comments in any of the threads—in the group.
+If you're the coordinator of a group you can delete any thread – or comments in any of the threads – in the group.
 If you started a thread, you can delete that thread, or any comments within it.

 ![](delete_comment.png)
 ![](delete_comment_modal.png)